stacktrace-nso/nonskating.club/content/guides/jam-timer.md

 1. The time is off by more than 3 seconds.
 1. No more than 15 seconds of gameplay have elapsed.

-(See WFTDA Officiating Procedures, section 3.2).
+(See WFTDA Officiating Procedures, section 3.1).

 This process occurs rarely and will generally require the jam timer to approach the scoreboard, or for the scoreboard operator to observe and correct a malfunction independently.

 ### Overtime Jams

-The rules for Overtime Jams are presented in [Rules 1.5.1](https://rules.wftda.com/01_params.html#overtime).
+The rules for Overtime Jams are presented in

+There are two key diffferences in overtime play for the Jam Timer.

-As Jam Timer, there is nothing you need to do differently for an Overtime Jam relative to a normal Jam.
-Since there is no Lead Jammer in an Overtime Jam, all Overtime Jams run for two minutes and are terminated by the Jam Timer.
+1. Because no Lead Jammer is assigned, all Overtime Jams run for two minutes and are terminated by the Jam Timer. ([Rules 1.5.1](https://rules.wftda.com/01_params.html#overtime)).

-However, it’s important to be aware that previous editions of the Rules specified different timing for Overtime Jams: Overtime Jams had one-minute lineup periods.
-Because Overtime Jams are so rare, many officials do not get to practice them and may recall the older rules.
+1. The lineup period for every Overtime Jam (including the lineup period between the final jam of regular play and the first Overtime Jam) is 60 seconds.
+(Officiating Procedures 2.8 and 3.3).

+The procedure for transitioning from regular play into an Overtime Jam is described in Officiating Procedures 2.8: after the last jam of regular play, transition to overtime play with a 1-minute lineup period after the Head Referee advises teams that overtime play will begin.

+Be aware that previous editions of the Rules explicitly specified one-minute lineup periods for Overtime Jams.
+The current edition of the Rules does not, but Officiating Procedures do.
+This inconsistency may cause confusion about what's expected, which is one reason it's valuable for the Head Referee to convey the message of upcoming overtime to both teams.

 ### Sudden Scoring (JRDA Only)